YU-NO: A Girl Who Chants Love at the Bound of this World: Windows

 The PC-98 version of the game was ported to Microsoft Windows as part of the "ELF Classics" range and released on December 22, 2000.
 The graphics and music are equivalent to the PC-98 version but the sexual content was removed.

 Fan translation

 An English-language fan-made translation patch for the Windows version was released in September 2011 by TLWiki.
-As well as the translation, it provides re-inserted voices from the Sega Saturn version, explicit sex scenes, Ryu Umemoto's original FM score and Sega Saturn CGs.
+As well as the translation, it provides re-inserted voices from the Sega Saturn version, explicit sex scenes, Ryu Umemoto's original FM score, Sega Saturn CGs and integration of the PC-98 special disk scenario.
 Hardcore Gaming 101 praised the patch for the quality of its translation and called it "one of the finest examples of fan efforts in video gaming".

 Remake

 A high-definition video remake of the game was released in March 2017.
 It was developed by 5pb., which acquired the rights from the now-defunct ELF.
 It features a remixed soundtrack and new artwork redone in a different style, with Ryo Nagi of Ar Tonelico as character designer.
 The decision for a new art style was made because something easier to depict in animated form was wanted, with the 2019 anime adaptation already in mind.
 The remake was announced in December 2014 and its release date was delayed several times – first to February 2016, then to the second quarter of 2016, then late 2016 and finally to March 2017.

 An English localization was released by Spike Chunsoft on October 1, 2019 worldwide for Microsoft Windows, and in North America for Nintendo Switch and PlayStation 4; the game was released in European markets on October 4, 2019.
 The Switch Day 1 Edition included a side-scrolling shooting game called 8-BIT YU-NO's Great Adventure.